Cratis/Chronicle/Documentation/get-started/quickstart/console.md

 {{snippet:Quickstart-BooksReducer}}

-The method `Added` does not come from the `IReducerFor<>` interface.
-The `IReducerFor<>` interface is in fact just a marker interface used for discovery purposes.
-It requires a generic argument telling the type of the read model.
-Chronicle will get the type and collect information about it to map out properties and types for the underlying database.
+The method `Added` is not defined by the `IReducerFor<>` interface.
+The `IReducerFor<>` interface serves as a marker interface for discovery purposes.
+It requires a generic argument specifying the type of the read model.
+Chronicle uses this type to gather information about properties and types for the underlying database.

-Everything you put on a reducer is convention based.
-As long as you follow the convention, the methods will be picked up and called.
+Methods in a reducer are convention-based, meaning they will be automatically detected and invoked as long as they adhere to the expected signature conventions.

-Supported signatures are:
+Supported method signatures include:

 ```csharp
 ReadModel <MethodName>(EventType @event, ReadModel? initialState);